Changing Light Fixtures – What You Need an Electrician For

 A standard finial – essentially a decorative type of screw.

-Taking it apart is quite a doddle, but you’ll need a steady hand to put it back together.
+Taking a flush mount light apart is quite a doddle, but you’ll need a steady hand to put it back together.

 Here’s how to do it:

 What should you do if you’re struggling to remove a bulb from a light fixture?
-The last thing you want is for the bulb to shatter as you’re removing it.
-Not only is the broken glass dangerous, but you’ve also not long swept the floor and don’t fancy having to do it again.
+The last thing you want is for the bulb to shatter while you’re removing it.
+Not only is the broken glass dangerous, but you’ve also not long swept and cleaned the bathroom floor and don’t fancy having to do it again.

 Here’s what you should do:

-The great thing about this method is that it keeps your hands far away from the bulb while unscrewing it.
+The great thing about this method is that it keeps your hands far away from the bulb while removing it.
 This will stop you from hurting yourself while removing a stuck bulb if it breaks.
-Also, if the bulb should shatter, most of the shards will stick to the duct tape.
-This will make the cleanup minimal and less dangerous.
+Also, should the bulb shatter, most of the shards will stick to the duct tape.
+Cleanup will then be minimal and less dangerous.

 Changing a regular lightbulb is child’s play.
 But, removing a screwless light fixture can seem like a puzzling task.
-But once you know which kind of light fixture you have, you should be able to dismantle it in next to no time.
-Following the steps mentioned above makes putting it back together just as easy.
+But once you know which kind of bathroom fixture you have, you should be able to dismantle it in next to no time.
+Following the steps mentioned above makes putting your no-screw bathroom light back together just as easy.

 If this article has helped you, why not consider supporting us by checking out our related articles?